chjiao/VirBin/README.md

 4. Run get_cluster_number.py (option)
 If you **only** want to know the number of cluster, you can run the following command.
 ```
-python VirBin.py -contig contig.fa -align contig_align.blastn -vcf Reads_align_on_contig.vcf -ref contig_ref_align.blastn
+python get_cluster_number.py -contig contig.fa -align contig_align.blastn -vcf Reads_align_on_contig.vcf -ref contig_ref_align.blastn
 ```

 5. Run VirBin.py
-The program will automatically decide the number of cluster and run the EM algorithm.
-Run as the following command.
+VirBin will automatically decide the number of cluster.
+So you can run the program without the number of cluster using the following command.
 ```
 python VirBin.py -contig contig.fa -align contig_align.blastn -vcf Reads_align_on_contig.vcf -ref contig_ref_align.blastn
 ```